 Cause

-Some types of hip pain and hip problems can be explained by poor posture, prolonged sitting, or muscular tension, while in other cases degenerative processes or inflammatory changes are the primary cause.
-Hip problems often manifest indirectly, such as groin pain, pain in the buttocks, or radiating symptoms into the thigh.
-Younger individuals more frequently suffer from overuse symptoms, muscular imbalances, or sports-related irritation.
+Some types of hip pain and hip problems can be explained by poor posture, prolonged sitting, or muscular tension, while in other cases, wear-and-tear processes or inflammatory changes are at the forefront.
+Often, hip problems also manifest indirectly, for example as groin pain, buttock pain, or radiating discomfort into the thigh.
+Younger people more frequently suffer from overuse complaints, muscular imbalances, or sports-related irritations.

-In middle and older age, degenerative changes such as hip osteoarthritis or early cartilage degeneration occur more frequently.
+In middle and older age, degenerative changes such as hip osteoarthritis or incipient cartilage wear are more common.
 In cases of advanced structural damage, a hip prosthesis may eventually become necessary.

 Common causes can include: